-Prior Degrees Applicants must have an MD or equivalent medical degree.

-Other Requirements At least 3.75/4.00 for the final 60 semester (90 quarter) hours of undergraduate study.

-Tests Required GRE General.
-Recent graduates may substitute the MCAT.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).

-Letters of Recommendation Contact the director of graduate studies for information.

-Personal Statement Contact the director of graduate studies for information.

-Other Requirements Applicants must be enrolled in or have completed an approved residency program.
+- Prior Degrees Applicants must have an MD. - Other Requirements At least 3.75/4.00 for the final 60 semester (90 quarter) hours of undergraduate study. - Tests Required GRE General.
+Recent graduates may substitute the MCAT. - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Contact the director of graduate studies for information. - Personal Statement Contact the director of graduate studies for information. - Other Requirements Applicants must be enrolled in or have completed an approved general surgery residency program and have a faculty sponsor from the Department of Surgery at UIC.
+Contact the director of graduate studies before submitting an application.